KKotlicki/Cibot/README.md

 ```

-To commit changes to main branch and publish your contribution, log in your GitHub account and send a branch pull request
+To commit changes to the main branch and publish your contribution, log in your GitHub account and send a branch pull request

 ### Language

-Here are some keywords concerning structure and code that used in this manual and in-script comments
+Here are some keywords concerning structure and code that are used in this manual and in-script comments

  - method                           # function inside class - general python lingua
  - global (data)                    # resources, configurations, variables, functions, that are used by bot in several unrelated functions